The Complete Guide to Amazon Terms: A-Z Glossary

 Product Detail Page (PDP): The landing page where customers can read details, view images and videos, read Q&As and product reviews about a product.

 Product Targeted Sponsored Product Ads: Launched in early Q2 2019, this new targeting feature allows advertisers to specifically target:

 Product Tracker: Helps sellers increase standards to increase their product ranking.

 Promotional Pricing: Sometimes when Amazon lowers prices as part of a promotion, other retailers will decrease their own prices in response.
-As a result, Amazon may decrease their price during the promotion, and after the promotion Amazon’s price may be the same or even lower than the original promotional price in order to offer customers consistently low prices.
+As a result, Amazon may decrease its price during the promotion.
+After the promotion, Amazon’s price may be the same or even lower than the original promotional price in order to offer customers consistently low prices.

 Repricing Software: Software that helps manage the price of a product to help win the buy box.